Juju075/php-framework/README.md

 This framework respects Basic coding usage, SOLID principle, Pattern designs, implement PSR.

-During those months i learn a lot about PHP how i can use objects, interface , abstract class work with arrays and type spread my responsibility and refactor my code.
+During those months i learn a lot about PHP how i can use objects in my advantage, interface, abstract class work with arrays and type correctly. spread my responsibility and refactor my code.